modadog/pocket-league-pro/README.md

 # pocket-league
-2d rocket league with ai
+2d rocket league with ai and replay mode